jesse-spevack/jesse-spevack.github.io/_posts/2021-04-22-stop-being-so-negative.md

 -----

-# Ruby is Too expressive to Warrant the use of Negatives.
+# Ruby is too Expressive to Warrant the use of Negatives.

 The human brain evolved hundreds of thousands of years ago to be good at a great many things, but tracking negative logic is not one of them.
 At least that's the case for my particular human brain.